septantrionalis/url_encode/README.md

 - DencocderEntity in the entity package is your POJO that is returned to the end user in JSON format.
 - test folder contains the integration tests for Demo6Application and is called "Demo6ApplicationTests"

 Bring the application up in a Spring Boot environment.
+You should be able to clone the project, open it up in IntelliJ and run it.
 The following curl statements can be run once the app is up:

 # Sample Curl Statements: